 I have also heard a tragic story of a young child who ran into the street.
 Though his mother shouted for him to stop, he didn’t listen.
 He was hit by a car and died.

 Disobedience to parents is dangerous.
 You are doing no favors for your kids when you allow them to get away with it.
 A loving parent must discipline his child for his own good.

 There is no doubt both parents are obligated in this area, but God places the burden of responsibility on the father.
 Parents must take responsibility for the raising of their own kids.
-It is not the school’s job and it is not grandparents’ job and it is not the government’s job or the babysitter’ job.
-It is parents.
+It is not the school’s job and it is not the grandparents’ job and it is not the government’s job or the babysitter’ job.
+It is the parents’ job.
 This requires spending time with the kids, being involved in their lives.
-It requires the parents being a good testimony to the kids and regular giving them spiritual input.
+It requires the parents being a good testimony to the kids and regularly giving them spiritual input.
 How?